imDarshanGK/AI-dev-assistant/README.md

 An open-source AI-powered developer assistant that helps beginners understand code, debug errors, and improve programming skills with simple explanations.

+The current version includes a rule-based assistant engine and an AI-provider abstraction layer, so it works today and is ready for future live LLM integration.

 ## Why This Project

 This project is designed for learners and new contributors: